 Curriculum in the Foundation Stage

 At Barlby Primary we aim to help children realise and achieve their full potential.
-Our curriculum is tailored to meet the needs of all the children, recognising uniqueness and diversity within our school community.
+Our curriculum is tailored to meet the needs of all children, recognising uniqueness and diversity within our school community and encompassing the key foundational skills needed to support them throughout life.
 We aim to provide a range of experiences for children to engage in learning with enthusiasm, motivation and curiosity and in an environment where they feel safe, happy and valued.
-We encourage children to follow the Barlby values of Creativity, Determination and Respect.
-These underpin our teaching and encourage children to be resilient, hardworking, ambitious and devoted towards their learning.
+We encourage children to follow the Barlby values of Respect, Creativity, Determination, Ambition and Resilience.
+These underpin our teaching and encourage children to be adaptable, hardworking, ambitious and devoted towards their learning.
 We hope to support children with forming positive relationships with adults and peers, promoting inclusivity and working collaboratively with one another.
 At Barlby Primary School we aim to provide children with the best start in their Early Education, forming the foundation for all future learning and helping to create lifelong learners.

 The core aim of the Foundation Stage at Barlby Primary school is to provide a strong foundation for learning for the rest of each pupil’s life.
 We work closely with parents to support their children’s learning and enable them to reach their full potential.
 The Nursery and Reception classes follow the Early Years Foundation Stage curriculum and work towards the Early Learning Goals.